rouanw/rouanw.github.io/_drafts/why-should-i-be-a-polyglot-programmer.md

 ###Core concepts

 Software engineering is about a lot more than the language or framework you're using.
 In my experience, the better developer to have on your team is often the one that understands fundamental software engineering practices, rather than the one with deep framework or language knowledge.
+Here's my take on the 'particular set of skills' a good polyglot programmer should possess:

 ####Automated testing skills
 maintainability, extensibility